Important Global Message

 |My husband was leaving for the military and I wanted a friend that I could care for.
 So we went to Miami-Dade Animal Services and the minute I saw Sweety, a terrier mix three-month-old pup, I knew I wanted to take her home with me.
 My husband asked if I wanted to see the rest of the dogs and I said that this was the one I wanted.

 She was shy, wasn't very social but she was the one I wanted.
-It has been two months and she is doing great she plays with other dogs at the dog park and loves to play.
-She is a very smart puppy within the week she was house trained in a month she learned to give paw, sit and lay.
+It has been two months and she is doing great; she plays with other dogs at the dog park and loves to play.
+She is a very smart puppy.
+Within the week, she was house trained and in a month she learned to give paw, sit and lay.
 We love her dearly and are glad we could rescue her and give her a good life.

 |Dear Friends of the Miami-Dade Animal Service, It was the end of April 2010 when we adopted an adorable little guy.
 The second we saw him, we knew he was perfect for us.
 It was love at first sight for me and my wife Giulietta,so we decided to name him Romeo.
 We haven't regretted one moment of the adoption.
 He is the best dog ever!

 Romeo is a sweet-natured, fun-loving dog who required almost no effort to train.
 He's so smart and has real doggie charisma!
 He learns new tricks quickly and He loves putting on little shows of his running and spinning prowess at the dog park, as well as chase birds.
 He is also very well behaved, was potty trained the minute he came into the house.

 Romeo is more than we could have hoped for.
 His tail never stops wagging.
 We cannot imagine our life without him.
 Saving Romeo has been one of the most rewarding experiences in our life.
 He asks for so little but unconditionally gives so much to us every day.

 Thank you so much for taking care of this boy until we were able to bring him home!